Getting a rates refund

 - Rating of Empty Home exclusions

 You don’t apply for a rates refund but you need to tell LPS about any changes that could affect your rates assessment.

 If you receive Housing Benefit and Rate Relief, you’ll need to tell LPS if your circumstances change.

 If you get Rate Rebate, you’ll need to tell LPS about changes in your circumstances:

 If your home address changes, you can report the change online.

 How a refund is paid

-You can ask LPS to transfer the amount they owe you to the rates bill for your new address.
+You can ask LPS to transfer the amount they owe you to the rate bill for your new address.
 You can do this online.

 If you need more information about getting a refund, contact LPS: